jarzaba/SolitaNames/README.md

 # SolitaNames

-Solita favorite names app with React, TypeScript, Express and tests with Jest.
+Solita favorite names app with React, TypeScript, Node and Express.
+Tests with Jest.